The-Forbidden-Trove/blacklist-tool/README.md

 # TFT Blacklist Tool

-A Client Tool to warn you when you engage with a TFT Blacklisted User.
+A Path of Exile 3rd Party Tool to warn you when you engage with a TFT Blacklisted User.

 ![blacklist tool showcase](/readme/blacklist-tool.gif)